cryscan/web-rwkv-realweb/README.md

 ### Project setup

-We use [pnpm](https://pnpm.io) to manage the packages.
+We use [pnpm](https://pnpm.io) to manage the node packages.
 To install the project dependencies, use:

 ```bash
 pnpm install